 Stick to a healthy diet

-There is no way around it, if you plan on staying healthy, you need to stick to a nutritious diet and even supplement it with natural immune system boosters, such as vitamin C and various minerals like zinc and selenium often found in healthy food sources.
+There is no way around it, if you plan to stay healthier this holiday, you need to stick to a nutritious diet and even supplement it with natural immune system boosters, such as vitamin C and various minerals like zinc and selenium often found in healthy food sources.
 This is important all year ‘round, naturally, but it becomes increasingly important as the cold starts to permeate your life.
 Be sure to refrain from junk food during the colder months, as it can severely impact your health.
 By junk food, we are referring to pre-packaged and take-out meals, full of sugar and additives.
 We are not implying you should stay away from the holiday cookies altogether.

 While there is no substituting healthy fats, proteins and even carbs from dairy products, vegetables, nuts and seeds, you also want to pop a multivitamin every morning to give your immune system a much-needed boost.
 This will allow you to stay healthier and even avoid catching seasonal bugs around the office or at home.
 There are some vitamins you can simply not get enough of through your regular diet, and supplementing them can do wonders for your health at any time of year.